 The lighter the oil, the more of the desirable, in-demand products it produces through distillation at a range of temperatures.
 At the lowest distillation temperatures, products produced include liquid petroleum gases (LPG), naphtha and so-called "straight run" gasoline.
 In the middle range of distillation temperatures, the refinery produces jet fuel, home heating oil, and diesel fuel.

-At the highest distillation temperatures -- over 1,000 degrees Fahrenheit – the heaviest products are produced, including residuum or residual fuel oil, which can be used for lubricants.
-To maximize output of more desirable products, refineries commonly reprocess the heaviest products into lighter products.
+At the highest distillation temperatures — over 1,000 degrees Fahrenheit – the heaviest products are produced, including residuum or residual fuel oil, which can be used for lubricants.
+To maximize the output of more desirable products, refineries commonly reprocess the heaviest products into lighter products.

 Are Some Crude Oils More Toxic Than Others?

 “Toxicity” refers to how harmful an oil might be to humans and other living organisms, as well as to land and water.
 Generally, the lighter the oil, the more toxic it is considered.
 Because of the constant potential of spills, the Environmental Protection Agency has classified crude oil in four categories that reflect how the oil would behave in spills and its aftermath:

 - Class A: Because they are light and highly liquid, these clear and volatile oils can spread quickly on impervious surfaces and on water.
 Their odor is strong, and they evaporate quickly, emitting volatiles.
 Usually flammable, these oils also penetrate porous surfaces, such as dirt and sand, and may remain in areas into which they seep.
 Humans, fish, and other plant and animal life face the danger of toxicity to Class A oils.